-Apple is removing VPN services from China App Store: providers
+Apple says it is removing VPN services from China App Store

 It is also establishing a data center with a local partner in the southwestern province of Guizhou to comply with new Chinese cloud storage regulations.

+VPN providers say that while the apps are not available on the store, users are still able to manually install them using VPN support built into Apple's operating system.

+"We are extremely disappointed that Apple has bowed to pressure," said Yokubaitis. "(It's been a) disappointing morning but we will fight on."

-Reporting by Cate Cadell; writing by David Stanway; editing by Jason Neely
+Reporting by Cate Cadell; Writing by David Stanway; Editing by Jason Neely and Kim Coghill